 This means that a company should focus most of its resources to sustain innovations.

 It is useful to think of innovation projects as a portfolio: You need diversity in your portfolio to reduce risks and reach a balance.
 This is why next to core activities, companies start to explore adjacent markets and capabilities.
 However, focusing too much on adjacent opportunities could be riskier than focusing on core innovation projects.
 Thus concentrating on adjacent innovation should only take about 20%of your resources.

-Even if you go into an adjacency, you aren’t fully coming up to something new, as these products and markets already exist somewhere, just not in your company.
+Even if you go into an adjacency, you aren’t fully coming up with something new, as these products and markets already exist somewhere, just not in your company.

-Do not forget about the agility; the 70:20:10 principle is a rule of thumb, not a rigid model.
+Do not forget about agility; the 70:20:10 principle is a rule of thumb, not a rigid model.
 There is no need to strictly follow the exact resource allocation to innovate.
 Yet, it is useful to apply this model as a guideline to effectively manage your innovation resources.
-Based on your specific case, it will be necessary to adjust the ratio according to your prevailing context and risk appetite.
+Based on your specific case, adjusting the ratio according to your prevailing context and risk appetite will be necessary.

-Core, adjacent and disruptive innovation will require diverse skills and talents.
-Different studies show how some skills are best sourced from outside to the firm while others are best developed in-house to foster innovation.
+Core, adjacent, and disruptive innovation will require diverse skills and talents.
+Different studies show how some skills are best sourced from outside the firm while others are best developed in-house to foster innovation.

 Core innovation could do well next to the main business while disruptive innovation teams need to be apart from the core business.

 Core and adjacent innovation costs are additive while disruptive innovation may require a dedicated initial investment.